Intermunicipal Development Plans (IDP)

 - the future land use within the area,

-- the manner of and the proposals for future development in the area, and
+- the manner of and the proposals for future development in the area,

-- A procedure to be used to resolve or attempt to resolve any conflict between the municipalities that have adopted the plan,
+- a procedure to be used to resolve or attempt to resolve any conflict between the municipalities that have adopted the plan,

-- A procedure to be used, by one or more municipalities, to amend or repeal the plan, and
+- a procedure to be used, by one or more municipalities, to amend or repeal the plan, and

-- Provisions relating to the administration of the plan.
+- provisions relating to the administration of the plan.

 For more information on intermunicipal planning and a list of the IDPs that the M.D. is a party to go to the Intermunicipal Plans page by clicking here.